Rhode Island’s largest nonprofit behavioral health care provider

 Gateway became the corporate parent and assumed responsibility for general administration, human resources, quality management, performance and outcomes evaluation, financial administration, property management, fundraising and business development.

 This network model enabled Gateway to respond to community need by bringing additional agencies into the fold.
 In 1996, Rhode Island Youth Guidance Center, Inc. and Tri-Hab, Inc. joined the Gateway network to respond to the need for more youth-oriented counseling and substance abuse services.
-Each agency shared a mutual commitment to the Gateway mission and vision, while maintaining its own identity and board of directors.
+Each agency shared a mutual commitment to the Gateway mission, while maintaining its own identity and board of directors.

 In July of 2005, all of Gateway’s member agencies merged under the Gateway organization to achieve further clinical and administrative efficiencies.
 Board members from each agency were chosen to serve on the Gateway Board.
 The only change patients saw was a change in stationery– staff, programs and the dedication to quality behavioral care and substance abuse services remained the same.